chrisstef/3-commas-verse/README.md

-# My Commit for Schelling Point Virtual Hackathon.
+# My Commit for Schelling Point Virtual Hackathon

+## Project Overview 🚀

 ''In this repository I built a **web app** which displays cryptocurrencies details and news useful for **traders**. ''<br>
 The App was build with React JS.